maksyuki/TaichiGAME/README.md

 ## Feature

 > NOTE: Due to my research is still under review and revise, I could not release all results now.
-At present, I only release the initial physics engine components of TaichiGAME.
-So I only introduce physics engine components now.
+At present, I only release the initial physics engine component of TaichiGAME.
+So I only introduce physics engine component now.
 In the first half of 2022, I will release other components of TaichiGAME.

-To implement the physics engines, I refer to the [Physics2D (c++, MIT License)](https://github.com/AngryAccelerated/Physics2D) project, and rewrite entire module of it in python with taichi and add more unit tests.
-The following architecture diagram illustrates the basic features:
+To implement the physics engines, I refer to the [Physics2D (c++, MIT License)](https://github.com/AngryAccelerated/Physics2D) project, and rewrite entire content of it into python with taichi and add more unit tests.
+The following architecture chart illustrates the basic features:

 <p align="center">
  <img src="https://raw.githubusercontent.com/maksyuki/TaichiGAME-res/main/arch.drawio.svg"/>
  <p align="center">
-  <em>This basic features of physics components in TaichiGAME</em>
+  <em>The basic features of physics component in TaichiGAME</em>
   <br>
   <em>(open it in a new window to browse the larger picture)</em>
  </p>
 </p>

 ## What is missing
-First,  the physics engine components is under alpha phase, so it is lack of stability and reliability.
+First,  the physics engine component is under alpha phase, so it is lack of stability and reliability.
 Second, to narrow the development period, I use the easy-to-implement numberical methods, that makes the performance suffer a bit.

 ## Requirements
 1. python>=3.7, <=3.9, because: